Grant Wahl

 Grant Wahl (December 2, 1973 – December 10, 2022) was an American sports journalist and soccer analyst for CBS Sports, a senior writer for Sports Illustrated and a correspondent for Fox Sports, based in New York City.
 He was also the author of the book The Beckham Experiment (2009).
+Wahl covered the Battle of Lusail match in Qatar 2022.

 His Sports Illustrated career mainly focused on college basketball and soccer in the United States.
 Wahl ran for the FIFA presidency in 2011, but withdrew his campaign after failing to receive an endorsement from a football association.
-He left Sports Illustrated in 2020 and founded his own podcast and Substack newsletter.
+He left Sports Illustrated in 2020 and founded his own podcast and newsletter.

-Wahl died from a ruptured aortic aneurysm on December 10, 2022, while in Lusail, Qatar as he was covering the 2022 FIFA World Cup.
+Wahl died from an aortic aneurysm on December 10, 2022, while in Lusail, Qatar as he was covering the 2022 FIFA World Cup.

 Early life and education

 Wahl was born on December 2, 1973, in Mission, Kansas; he had one older brother, Eric.
 He was a fan of the Kansas City Comets, a local indoor soccer team.
 Wahl graduated from Shawnee Mission East High School and was an Eagle Scout.
 He went on to study at Princeton University, where he earned a Bachelor of Arts in Politics in 1996.